dallascard/scholar/README.md

 ### Using word vectors:

-To initialize the encoder with pretrained word2vec vectors, download the Google news word2ve vectors from [GoogleNews-vectors-negative300.bin.gz] and use `--w2v path/to/file.bin.gz`
+To initialize the encoder with pretrained word2vec vectors, download GoogleNews-vectors-negative300.bin.gz from the [word2vec website](https://code.google.com/archive/p/word2vec/) and use `--w2v path/to/file.bin.gz`

 ### Using regularization: